strategineer/personal-website/content/books/2023-09-25/index.md

 Life's short, I can't afford to waste my time reading a book like this again.
 Ann Leckie you've been banned, my eyes shall never grace a page of text you've written ever again.
 I wish you all the best.

-Unlucky authors list: Neil Gaiman Ann Leckie Jeff VanderMeer
+Unlucky authors list: Neil Gaiman, Ann Leckie, Jeff VanderMeer